BromiumLabs/PackerAttacker/README.md

 # PackerAttacker

+## Description

 The Packer Attacker is a generic hidden code extractor for Windows malware.
 It supports the following types of pacers:

-1) Running from heap
+1. Running from heap

-2) Replaceing PE header
+2. Replaceing PE header

-3) Injecting in a process
+3. Injecting in a process

 The Packer Attacker is based on Microsoft Detours.

-Compilation:
+## Compilation:

 Compile with Microsoft C++ 2010 and Detours library.
 You'll have two files: